shyoo55/Predicting-Likes-Quantity-For-Data-Sets-In-Kaggle/README.md

 The data set for the model will be scraped from Kaggle website: https://www.kaggle.com/.
 The below table outlines the features that will be used to develop the prediction model. :

 <ul>
-The data set for the model will be scraped from Kaggle website: https://www.kaggle.com/.
-The below table outlines the features that will be used to develop the prediction model.

 <li> Dataset Name: The name of the dataset </li>
 <li>Created By: the person how  published the dataset</li>
 <li>Rank: There are three levels of award, Bronze, Silver and Gold </li>